How to Choose the Right Paint Roller Kit

 • Narrow walls, smaller sections, and general touch-ups

-• It covers a good amount of wall with each pass but is still comfortable to use around windows, door frames, and corners.
+A 9" roller feels familiar and easy to control, even for less experienced DIYers.
+It covers a solid amount of surface with each pass while remaining comfortable to use around windows, door frames, and corners.

 12" Paint Roller Kit: Bigger Walls and Open-Plan Spaces